TheisFerre/Stochastic-Simulation/README.md

 ![Screenshot](https://github.com/TheisFerre/Stochastic-Simulation/blob/master/day2/normal_conf.png)

+In the plot above we see that it is very noisy and that the confidence intervals are quite wide.
+This is due to the small sample size of 10, that leads to a lot of noise.
+We do however see our mean oscillate around mean 0 which is encouraging and expected.

 #### Pareto Distribution ```P(beta=1, k=[2.05, 4]```:

 We can now compare our sampled pareto values from the true analytical mean/variance: